-Data will be collected during regular and emergency visits to the hospital or primaryhealth care.
-The registry will record data such as gender, date of birth, porphyria diagnosis, laboratory test results, symptoms and treatment.
-Physicians are able to enter consecutive visits for the same participant and have access to their own data.
+Data for AIP patients was collected until 2019 during regular and emergency visits to the hospital or primary health care.
+The registry recorded data such as gender, date of birth, porphyria diagnosis, laboratory test results, symptoms and treatment.
+Physicians were able to enter consecutive visits for the same participant.

 Confidentiality and data protection

-The registry is located at Haukeland University Hospital, Bergen, and has a license from the Norwegian Data Inspectorate in accordance with the EU Data Protection Directive (reference no. 12/00657-3/1UR).
+The registry is located at Haukeland University Hospital, Bergen, and originally has a license from the Norwegian Data Inspectorate in accordance with the EU Data Protection Directive (reference no. 12/00657-3/1UR).
 From 20.07.2018 the registry is operated in accordance with the new Norwegian Personal Data Act and the EU General Data Protection Regulation (GDPR).

 Approval by an EPR Steering Committee will be required, as well as local ethical approval for the specific research project when relevant.